7 Surprising Tips On How To Learn Photography The Right Way

 The most challenging and exciting aspect of making photographs is that it should connect in a split second.
 Everything needs to fall into place the moment you press the shutter.

 Knowing that you can probably see why it’s much better to have a holistic approach.
 A learning path where all the pieces of the photography puzzle are connected from the beginning of the journey.

 Research shows that this interleaved learning is a lot more effective than batch learning one thing at the time.
 And it makes sense.
 All the connections you need to make in your brain are created simultaneously.
 They’re there from the start.

 You don’t need to connect all the isolated islands of knowledge in your brain afterward because they were wired together while you were learning.

 This holistic method of learning photography is the base for the Photographer’s FrameWork course.
-If you want to know more about this approach sign up for the Free 5 Elements in Photography Workshops.
+If you want to know more about this approach sign up for the Free Fearless FrameWork Workshops, a series of videos that will change the way you make photos forever.

 #4 Learn Together